vultr/terraform-provider-vultr/website/docs/r/instance.html.markdown

 ## Argument Reference

+~> Updating `hostname` after initial deployment will trigger a reinstall of the instance.
+This will wipe all data on your instance but IPs will remain. https://www.vultr.com/api/#operation/reinstall-instance

 The following arguments are supported:

 * `region` - (Required) The ID of the region that the instance is to be created in.
 [See List Regions](https://www.vultr.com/api/#operation/list-regions)